santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 #### Gear

-- Papyrus journal with writing implements
+- Parchment journal with writing implements
 - Random wand with 1d20 charges
 - A dagger